Dual addition formulas associated with dual product formulas: Further perspective

 \section{Further perspective}

 The results of this paper suggest much further work.
 I will only discuss here the polynomial case.
 A very obvious thing to do is to imitate the approach of Section 4 for $q$-ultraspherical polynomials, starting with their linearization formula \cite[(10.11.10)]{12}, which goes back to Rogers (1895).
-Quite probably, the $q$-Racah polynomials will pop up there.
-The results should be compared with the Rahman-Verma product and addition formula \cite{13} for $q$-ultraspherical polynomials.
+This was settled by the author in \cite{25}.
+The $q$-Racah polynomials pop up there.
+Furthermore, this dual addition formula can also be proved from the Rahman--Verma addition formula \cite{13} for $q$-ultraspherical polynomials.

 It would be very interesting to find a dual addition formula for the addition formula for Jacobi polynomials \cite{22}, starting with the linearization formula \cite{23}.

-It would be quite challenging to search for an addition formula on a higher level (for ($q$-)Racah polynomials) which has both the addition formula and the dual addition formula for Gegenbauer polynomials as a limit case.
-The recent formula for the linearization coefficients of Askey-Wilson polynomials by Foupouagnigni et al.\ \cite[Theorem 21]{14}, which involves four summations, does not give much hope for a quick answer to this problem.
+It would be quite challenging to search for an addition formula on a higher level (for \mbox{($q$-)}Racah polynomials) which has both the addition formula and the dual addition formula for ultraspherical polynomials as a limit case.
+The recent formula for the linearization coefficients of Askey--Wilson polynomials by Foupouagnigni et al.\ \cite[Theorem 21]{14}, which involves four summations, does not give much hope for a quick answer to this problem.

-Very important will also be to give a group theoretic interpretation for the dual addition formula for Gegenbauer polynomials, for instance when $\al=0$.
+Very important will also be to give a group theoretic interpretation for the dual addition formula for ultraspherical polynomials, for instance when $\al=0$.
 Possibly this can be done in the context of tensor algebras associated with the group SU(2).